Moving the Conversation Beyond the AI Bubble

 What’s Driving This?

 We believe the next era of AI products will be able to take action and perform real work.
 Agentic AI marks a structural shift in how tasks are executed, automating complex processes across technology systems.
-While Bain’s projection includes both generative and agentic AI applications, Vista sees agentic as a powerful tailwind, extending AI’s impact beyond content creation to full workflow automation.
+While Bain’s projection includes both Generative and Agentic AI applications, Vista sees agentic as a powerful tailwind, extending AI’s impact beyond content creation to full workflow automation.

 We are already seeing tangible results across the Vista portfolio.
 More than half of Vista companies are successfully monetizing AI products and features, and 30 companies are building and launching agents in-market.
 This is supported by Vista’s Agentic Factory, a collaboration between our Value Creation Team and Microsoft, Google, AWS and Anthropic.2 One example: Gainsight’s Atlas Agents, developed on Microsoft Azure, automate customer renewal processes, cutting cycle times from seven days to one while reducing risk of customer churn by 90.3